gchriswill/toonycam/README.md

 Aside with Github Project's management tools, this breakdown is available on [Trello](https://trello.com/b/YbKrcHcG/1611-ipy-final) and only individuals with granted access can view this trello board and it's card lists.

 Bellow, here are the Milestone cards on the and scehdule for this project.
-For more information, please visit the Project and Wiki of this project.
+For more information, please visit the Project and Wiki of this repository.

 - Milestone 1 - ALPHA:
   - Features Set: